WHO ARE WE?

 |8.
 Right to withdraw consent||If you have given your consent to anything we do with your personal data, you have the right to withdraw your consent at any time (although if you do so, it does not mean that anything we have done with your personal data with your consent up to that point is unlawful).
 This includes your right to withdraw consent to us using your personal data for direct marketing.|

 For more information on your rights or if you would like to exercise any of your rights, you are welcome to contact us at the contact details set out below.

-If you would like to contact our data protection officer, you may do so by contacting them at:
+If you would like to contact our Data Protection Officer, you may do so using the following details:

-If you’re not satisfied with our response to any complaint or believe our processing of your information does not comply with data protection law, you can make a complaint to the Information Commissioner’s Office (ICO) using the following details:
+If you’re not satisfied with our response to any complaint or believe our processing of your personal data does not comply with data protection law, you can make a complaint to the Information Commissioner’s Office (ICO) using the following details:

 Address: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF